“Co-creation is not about ‘build it and they will come.’ Rather, it is about ‘bring them together and build it with them.’

 “You are not here merely to make a living.
 You are here in order to enable the world to live more amply, with great vision, with a finer spirit of hope and achievement.
 You are here to enrich the world, and you impoverish yourself if you forget the errand.”

-All work contributes to the accomplishment of an enterprise-wide mission aimed at manifesting its intent within a given timeframe.
-Now-to-new projects, both collaborative and solo (such as this website), always serve intent and mission.
+All work contributes to the accomplishment of an enterprise-wide mission aimed at manifesting a significant aspect of its purpose within a given timeframe.
+Now-to-new projects, both collaborative and solo (such as this website), always serve purpose and mission.

 Rich Co‑creation is an enterprise-wide capability and practice, not just a technique employed for ad-hoc projects.